Setting Up Identity Providers for Your Website

 GSuite: Create an OAuth client ID for Scrivito login

 On the next screen, select “Web Application” as the “Application Type”, give your new Google OAuth client a name, and provide Scrivito’s authentication callback URL.
-This piece of information can be found on the “Settings” tab of your website in the Scrivito Dashboard:
+This piece of information can be found in the “Identity providers” section of your account in the Console:

-Scrivito Dashboard: “Settings” tab providing the "Authentication Callback URLs" for copying
+JustRelate Console: “Identity providers” section providing the "Authentication Callback URL" for copying

-Copy these authentication callback URLs and paste them into Google’s “Authorized redirect URIs” input field.
+Copy the authentication callback URL and paste it into Google’s “Authorized redirect URIs” input field.

 Google OAuth client: Enter Scrivito's callback URLs as authorized redirect URLs

 Next, click “Create” on the Google OAuth client setup page.
-Note down the client ID and secret as you will need them in step 2:
+Make a note of the client ID and secret, as you will need them in step 2:

 • Client ID, e.g. JLSyTv8ReKff8zxz2PdNqkfUpJ37qg6u.apps.googleusercontent.com